 Studying a City and Guilds Pre-apprentice course might turn out to be the first step on a long ladder, if you're looking to build a career in construction.
 Designed to give you an overview of the various skills involved, you'll visit companies and gain assistance with work experience placements and building your CV.

-Alternatively, you might move on to one of our other construction courses here at Glasgow Clyde College, degree courses at university or craft training in fields such as carpentry, joinery or painting and decorating.
+Alternatively, you might move on to one of our other construction courses here at Glasgow Clyde College, degree courses at university or craft training in fields such as carpentry, joinery, bricklayin or painting and decorating.

 Pre Vocational Programme

-This course is run at the Cardonald Campus and is suitable for students who have limited experience in dealing with hand tools, woodworking joints, basic brickwork and painting skills.
-The course runs in two blocks of 18 weeks for 2.5 days /week with progression to the second block dependent on successful completion of the employability units as well as the practical element.
+This course runs at both Anniesland and Cardonald Campus and is suitable for students who have limited experience in dealing with hand tools, woodworking joints, basic brickwork and painting skills.
+The course runs for 36 weeks for 2.5 days per week and progression to level 5 Digital Construction ot NPA Construction is available to successful students.

-The programme runs over 36 weeks for 2.5 days per week and has generic units looking at Health and Safety, Construction Drawing and Occupational understanding with specific trades based units such as carpentry and Joinery, brickwork, painting, plastering and tiling.
+The programme runs over 36 weeks for 2.5 days per week and has generic units looking at construction drawing and occupational understanding with specific trades based units such as carpentry and Joinery, brickwork, painting, plastering and tiling.
 The employability aspects of working life in the construction industry are again vital and embedded within all units.
+On successful completion of the health and safety unit you will be qualified to sit the CITB CSCS test at Cardonald campus, this is an essential element to gain access to construction sites across the UK.

 NC Built Environment

-This course is run only at Cardonald Campus and is the natural progression from the NPA for those looking to follow a technician route within the Construction Industry.
+This course is run only at Cardonald Campus and is the natural progression from the NPA or digital construction for those looking to follow a technician route within the construction Industry.
 It begins to discover how building structures are put together, why certain materials are used instead of others and who makes these decisions.

 The programme runs over 36 weeks for 2.5 days per week and is mainly based within a classroom environment looking at materials used, stages of a build i.e. substructure, superstructure and finishing components as well as drawings, surveying and health and safety.
 A small amount of time will be used to practice certain practical tasks to supplement the knowledge gained in class.